MarinaChau/F1-Hackathon-2022/README.md

 For example, the class "Storm" (5) accounts for less than 1% of the dataset.

+## Data Augmentation

+On day 1, we jumped into the challenge trying to work with the csv version of the dataset.
+We quickly realized that the json contained far more information (~250 sessions vs ~50 for the csv).
+As all our Exploratory Data Analysis pipeline was build around the csv format, we developped a small script to transform the data to a relational model.
+It really helped to be able to work on Oracle Cloud with huge amount of RAM to load the data in a single batch and transform it.

+At the same time, we set up a small receiver to obtain more data with more weather diversity from the videogame F1 2020 using the f1-2020-telemetry package.
+It allowed us to run the game on certain tracks that needed more input.
+We mostly ran the game in the background on FP1 sessions.

 ## Prediction model

 We tested several models for the weather prediction challenge.
 Among our experimentations, we focused on Recurrent Neural Networks (RNNs), in the form of LSTM Networks and GRU Networks, as well as Transformer architecture.